 Arctic Sea Ice

-Arctic sea ice reaches its maximum extent each March and its minimum extent each September.
-This ice has historically ranged from roughly 16 million square kilometers (about 6 million square miles) each March to roughly 7 million square kilometers (about 2.7 million square miles) each September.
+Arctic sea ice generally reaches its maximum extent each March and its minimum extent each September.
+This ice has historically ranged from roughly 14-16 million square kilometers (about 5.4-6.2 million square miles) in late winter to roughly 7 million square kilometers (about 2.7 million square miles) each September.
 In recent years, however, those numbers have been much lower.

-On time scales of years to decades, the dominant cause of atmospheric variability in the northern polar region is the Arctic Oscillation (AO).
-(There is still debate among scientists whether the North Atlantic Oscillation and the Arctic Oscillation are the same phenomenon or different but related patterns.)
-The Arctic Oscillation is an atmospheric seesaw in which atmospheric mass shifts between the polar regions and the mid-latitudes.
-The shifting can intensify, weaken, or shift the location of semi-permanent low and high-pressure systems.
+On time scales of years to decades, the dominant cause of atmospheric variability around the North Pole is the Arctic Oscillation.
+The AO is an atmospheric seesaw in which air masses shift between the polar regions and the mid-latitudes.
+The shifting can intensify, weaken, or move the location of semi-permanent low and high-pressure systems.
 These changes influence the strength of the prevailing westerly winds and the track that storms tend to follow.

 During the “positive” phase of the Arctic Oscillation, winds intensify, which increases the size of leads in the ice pack.
 The thin, young ice that forms in these leads is more likely to melt in the summer.
 The strong winds also tend to flush ice out of the Arctic through the Fram Strait.
 During “negative” phases of the oscillation, winds are weaker.
-Multiyear ice is less likely to be swept out of the Arctic basin and into the warmer waters of the Atlantic.
-The Arctic Oscillation was in a strong positive phase between 1989 and 1995, but since the late 1990s, it has been in a neutral state.
+Multiyear ice is less likely to be swept out of the Arctic basin into the warmer waters of the Atlantic.

-Natural variability and rising temperatures linked to global warming both appear to have played a role in this decline.
+Natural variability and global warming both appear to have played a role in this decline.
 The Arctic Oscillation’s strongly positive mode through the mid-1990s flushed thicker, older ice out of the Arctic, replacing multiyear ice with first-year ice that is more prone to melting.
-After the mid-1990s, the AO assumed a more neutral phase, but sea ice failed to recover.
+After the mid-1990s, the AO was often neutral or negative, but sea ice failed to recover.
 Instead, a pattern of steep Arctic sea ice decline began in 2002.
-The AO likely triggered a phase of accelerated melt that continued into the next decade thanks to unusually warm Arctic air temperatures.
+The AO likely triggered a phase of accelerated melt that continued into the next decade because of unusually warm Arctic air temperatures.

-Many global climate models predict that the Arctic will be ice free for at least part of the year before the end of the century.
-Some models predict an ice-free Arctic by mid-century, and some even sooner.
-Depending on how much Arctic sea ice continues to melt, the ice could become extremely vulnerable to natural variability.
-In the future, the ice might respond even more dramatically than it has in the past to natural cycles such as the Arctic Oscillation.
+Many global climate models predict that the Arctic will be ice free for at least part of the year before the end of the 21st century.
+Some models predict an ice-free Arctic by mid-century.
+Depending on how much Arctic sea ice continues to melt, the ice could become extremely vulnerable to natural variability in cycles such as the Arctic Oscillation.

-Projected effects of declining sea ice include loss of habitat for seals and polar bears, as well as movement of polar bears onto land where bear-human encounters may increase.
-Indigenous peoples in the Arctic who rely on Arctic animals for food have already described changes in the health and numbers of polar bears.
+Declining sea ice will lead to a loss of habitat for seals and polar bears; it also should increase encounters between polar bears and humans.
+Indigenous peoples in the Arctic have already described changes in the health and numbers of polar bears.